ydirson/generals-familiar/README.md

 ## Functionalities and Roadmap

+### Limitations

+Descriptions of armies and army books are fetched from OPR's Army Forge API, and the format of those descriptions sometimes changes as OPR rules evolve (this API is not officially supported for external use).
+Therefore, this app sometimes needs to be adaptated to follow the changes, and OPR changes may be cause it to be broken at times, until adaptations are done.

 ### Currently available

 * download one or more army lists from [the One Page Rules Army